davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 We decided a while back that having only one copy of our distributed variable wouldn't be fault-tolerant, so we decided to make replicas of that variable on every node.
 As soon as we did that, we had a consensus problem on our hands: we needed to keep those replicas in sync.
 Our strategy for that was to pass all get and set requests through a single leader node, and have the leader manage the replication process.
 This is a perfectly valid consensus algorithm; our only problem was figuring out how to survive a leader-node fault.

 How could we try to solve the distributed variable problem and end up solving consensus instead?
 These problem are in fact two sides of the same coin.
-If you have a consensus algorithm, you can implement distributed variables by storing a replica of that variable on every node, then running the consensus algorithm to keep the replicas in sync each time somebody sets the variable.
+If you have a consensus algorithm, you can implement distributed variables by storing a replica of that variable on every node, then running the consensus algorithm each time someone sets the variable, to keep the replicas in sync.
 If you have a distributed variable, you can implement consensus by storing the data in a distributed variable and setting it once.
 Each problem can be reduced to the other.

 Unfortunately, since the two problems are one and the same, discovering a link between them doesn't tell us anything new about how to solve either.
 Still, recasting the distributed variable problem as consensus might yield new insight.
 Let's learn more about consensus